 2. Architecture

 Most of cloud services provide Representational State Transfer (RESTful) API to allow users to perform the operations (view, edit, delete, share, …) on their resources.
-The API is mostly based on the HTTP/HTTPS protocol and GET, POST, PUT, and DELETE requests may be all used.
+The API is mostly based on the HTTP/HTTPS protocol and GET, POST, PUT, and DELETE requests may all be used.
 The API presupposes no particular structure in the Uniform Resource Identifier (URI) space.
 The starting point is a URI, supplied by the cloud service provider, that identifies the cloud itself.
 The cloud's representation contains URIs for the other resources in the cloud.
 Operations on the cloud resources are performed by making an HTTP request against the URI of the resource.

 Before accessing the API, the applications are required to ask users to authenticate as well as authorize the permission to access the user data.
 Most of the cloud services use OAuth 2.0 to do that.

 The following is the way we should integrate the cloud services to Exiv2.